ytakefuji/covidlag/README.md

 case fatality ratio (CFR) can be also calculated by the peak infection and the peak death.

-In shorter lag time, we must treat infected patients in urgent manners.
+When the lag time is shortened, infected patients must be treated urgently.

-In longer lag time, we must provide sufficient hospital accomodation for patients.
+With a longer time lag, we have to provide adequate hospitals for patients.

-In higher death rate per infection, we must strengthen policies.
+When the death rate per infection or the CFR is high, the policy needs to be strengthened.

 # How to install covidlag
-Covidlag is available in public and can be installed by the PyPI packaging:
+Covidlag is available in public and can be installed by the following PyPI packaging command:

 $ pip install covidlag

 # How to run covidlag
+covidlag needs at least three parameters (country name, sampled days, regression polinomial degree).

 Run the following command composed of the country name, sampled days, the degree of polynomial curve-fitting, and options (L: left, R: right, C: center):

 $ covidlag Japan 400 13 L

+This example is for "Japan" with the "13th" degree polynomial curve-fitting using "400" sampled days.
-This example shows the 13th degree polynomial curve-fitting using 400 days has r-squared of infections:0.923 and r-squared of deaths:0.706.
+The result shows the polynomial curve-fitting that r-squared of infections is 0.923 and r-squared of deaths is 0.706.
 <pre>
 The death peaks are [152 267 374].
 death peak: 2021-01-29 <-